StrongPanda555/StrongPanda555/README.md

 - 👋 Hi, I’m @StrongPanda555
-- 👀 I’m interested in Ren'Py
+- 👀 I’m interested in game development.
-- 🌱 I’m currently learning Ren'Py
+- 🌱 I’m currently working on an adult video game using Ren'Py.
-- 💞️ I’m looking to collaborate on Ren'Py
+- 💞️ I’m looking to collaborate on whatever.
-- 📫 How to reach me https://www.patreon.com/strongpanda
+- 📫 How to reach me @Strong_Panda555

 <!---
 StrongPanda555/StrongPanda555 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.